CNAS Science Lecture Series: Big Data Science

-The College of Natural & Agricultural Sciences at the University of California, Riverside is proud to present the 2021 Science Lecture Series entitled COVID Conversations: How the College of Natural & Agricultural Sciences at UC Riverside is combating the pandemic of our lifetime.
+The College of Natural & Agricultural Sciences at the University of California, Riverside is proud to present the 2022 Science Lecture Series entitled Big Data Science.

-Current undergraduate and graduate students will also take part in the conversation, and audience members are encouraged to ask questions during the live event.
+Current undergraduate, graduate students, and the campus community will also take part in the conversation, as well as audience members from the greater City of Riverside community and beyond.
+Everyone is encouraged to ask questions during this live and virtual event.

 Please check back as additional information will be posted.

 Tuesday, April 5, 2022 | 5 p.m.